 I learned about this from the literature book my mother used when she was in the third grade.
 I loved that book as a child, and I still do.
 Wonder of wonders – and oh MY, how veddy, veddy politically incorrect – that book contained actual, honest-to-pete LITERATURE!
 Yes, actual literature, not those stupid, insipid, limited-vocabulary travesties some teachers call “literature;” heck, I wouldn’t even call that stuff “stories.”
 It’s most certainly not literature.

-But that third grade book had excerpts from Peter Pan, and Les Miserables, and Little House in the Big Woods.
+But that third grade book had excerpts from Peter Pan, and Les Miserables, and Little House in the Big Woods, all unabridged..
 That little schoolbook is why I ran to the library to get and read those novels when I was in lower elementary school.

 Back then, schoolbooks were purchased, not rented, and Mom loved that book so much, she kept it, and re-read it many times.
 Once I learned to read, so did I.